Hollyhock - Alcea rosea

 (Key: sow indoors, sow outside, sow outside under cover.)

-Seeds to plant now:
+Seeds to sow now:

-Indoors or in a heated greenhouse
+Indoor or in a heated greenhouse

 Outside under cover